willbrasic/Asymmetric_Multi-Agent_Reinforcement_Learning_Pricing_Competition/README.md

   SARSA_Qlearning_Base_Case contains the code SARSA_Qlearning_Base_Case.m to
-  replicate the baseline results in MATLAB as well as the plotting script SARSA_Qlearning_Results.m to generate the plots presented in the paper.
+  replicate the baseline results in MATLAB as well as the plotting script SARSA_Qlearning_Results.m to generate the plots for the baseline model

   SARSA_Qlearning_C++_OOP contains a much neater implementation of SARSA_Qlearning_Base_Case.m used in MATLAB.
 In this version, I leverage object-oriented programming (OOP) design in C++ to create a concise version of the environment.
-Given the increased computing power of C++, this code runs roughly 50 times faster than the original MATLAB code when optimizing the compiler for speed by using -0fast (see CMakeLists.txt).
+I construct an agent superclass and proceed to create SARSA and Q-learning subclasses.
+Such an implementation allows for inheritance, encapsulation, and polymorhpism, all of which I take advantage of when writing my code.
+Given the increased computing power of C++, this code runs much faster relative to MATLAB when optimizing the compiler for speed by using -0fast (see CMakeLists.txt).

   Lastly, SARSA_Qlearning_C++_Heat_Map constructs the environment in C++